reflectoring/reflectoring.github.io/content/blog/2023/2024-03-15-getting-started-with-spring-security-and-jwt.md

 			<scope>runtime</scope>
 		</dependency>
 ````
-We have created a simple spring boot Library application that uses in-memory H2 database to store data.
+We have created a simple spring boot Library application that uses an in-memory H2 database to store data.
 The application is configured to run on port 8083.
 To run the application:

 ````text